-Over the same port communication you will receive the events, the commands for such events have the following structure
+Over the same port communication you will receive the events coming from the domotic appliances of the living lab.
+This information can be used by your system to fine tune or recalibrate your algorithms.
+The actual the commands for such events have the following structure